Access your Pro+ Content below.

-This article is part of the April 2014 Vol. 16 / No. 3 issue of Is your mobile security strategy combating the wrong enemy?
+This article is part of the Information Security magazine issue of April 2014 Vol. 16 / No. 3

 This Beyond the Page focuses on how mobile application management can help CISOs move beyond consumer-oriented endpoints and their security tradeoffs.

 Combating the wrong enemy?
 Evolving threats and new attack surfaces demand your mobile security strategy keep pace.

 Organizations face a dangerous threat landscape that demands new endpoint security controls and oversight.